semper-proficiens/devbriefs-news/README.md

 - Add a similarity score based on news title to avoid duplicates
 - Grab `companies` or `domains` of interest from the request query to this api, and construct another hacking news function targeting those only
+- Add unit, integration and load test
+- Improve app performance with go routines, and fan out
+- Add automatic linters in CI
+- Setup for quality scores, code smells, etc
+- Explore other protocols like gRPC